 All the Ionian islands are lovely but most are spread far apart and require a bit of effort to island-hop.
 As several are very big, most people choose just one or two and perhaps do day trips to others.

 For solo travellers, Corfu Town is very interesting and affords day trips to the mainland, Paxos and Anti-Paxos as well as Albania.
-Book a studio with a magical view over the old town and the sea (pictured below) for a holiday to remember forever.
+Book a studio with a magical view over the old town or with a stunning view of the sea for a holiday to remember forever.

 On Kefalonia, the northern town of Fiscardo is one of the prettiest and is a magical summer holiday destination all on its own.
-Stay at Martini Waterfront Suites for beautiful water views and all the creature comforts.
+Stay at these lovely waterfront suites for beautiful water views, right next to the tavernas and shopping and all the creature comforts.

 Solo in the Dodacanese Islands